HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 By the end of this tutorial, we expect the users to learn about

-- How to implement a mixture of the low-level MPI with the OpenACC or OpenMP APIs.
+- Implementing a mixture of the low-level MPI with the OpenACC or OpenMP APIs.
-- MPI implementation with the GPU-direct/indirect memory access.
+- Implementing MPI with the GPU-direct/indirect memory access.

 This tutorial is organized as follows: In section I, we describe the implementation of the low-level MPI alone using an application based on solving the Laplace equation.
 In section II, we extend the MPI-application to incorporate a GPU approach.
 This is done by combining MPI with OpenACC/OpenMP AIPs.
-Here we will address both accelerator and non-accelerator -aware MPI-library (i.e. MPI with direct memory access vs MPI with indirect memory access).
+Here we will address both GPU-accelerator and non-accelerator -aware MPI-library (i.e. MPI with direct memory access vs MPI with indirect memory access).
 Section III is devoted to the performance testing.
 Section II concludes the tutorial.

 ```{contents} Table of Contents
 ```